fsprojects/awesome-fsharp/README.md

  * [FSharp](https://github.com/fsharp/fsharp) - The Open Edition of the F# compiler, core library and tools.
 [Apache 2.0]
  * [F# Compiler Services](http://fsharp.github.io/FSharp.Compiler.Service/) - The F# Compiler, F# Interactive scripting engine and F# editing services as a component library.
 [Apache 2.0]
  * [Visual F#](https://github.com/Microsoft/visualfsharp) - The Visual F# compiler and tools.
 [Apache 2.0]

+## Data Science
+ * [FsLab](https://fslab.org/) - FsLab is a collection of libraries for data-science.
+It provides a rapid development envi­ronment that lets you write advanced analysis with few lines of production-quality code.
+[Apache 2.0]

 ## Development Tools